 - How a weekly residency (in this case, at Smalls in New York) can lead to international recognition and touring

-What was the main motivation for starting your own label, versus releasing on one of the already-established names?
+What was the main motivation for starting your own record label, versus releasing on one of the majors?

 What’s the concept for the new label and are there already next releases scheduled?

 The concept of Heartcore Records is right there in the name: to recognize and support great music, regardless of genre, that is hardcore and from the heart: Heartcore.

 It expresses what my attitude and approach to life is and so it was a natural choice for the name of my record company.
 The things I am doing are about much more than music itself, it is about working in this life to do good and create positivity and hope, to help humanity in our struggle to grow and become what we ultimately will.